Dozens of diversions at Great Oregon Steam-Up

 Dan Thompson, Winnemucca, Nev., is the third owner of this 1893 4 hp Golden Gate engine manufactured by Adam Schilling & Sons, San Francisco.

 When Roy Thompson’s 1915 Russell 20 hp steam engine was shipped from Massillon, Ohio, to Gervais, Ore., in May 1915, it created a minor spectacle.
+“The buyer had ordered the engine and a railcar full of equipment,” Roy says.
+“Two men in their 90s told me independently that farmers came from miles around, with picnic lunches, to watch it all be unloaded.”
+Nearly 100 years later, the 22,000-pound behemoth still draws crowds.

 This mini-crawler was crafted from stray parts and pieces: an old shop sander, dish drainers and a cleverly repurposed kitchen spoon.